flaxsearch/BioSolr/ontology/solr/solr-ontology-updateprocessor/README.md

 When an ontology is not specified, the plugin will use the OLS field `is_defining_ontology` to attempt to find the best version of a record to use.
-If no defining ontology can be found, it will usually default to the first instance of the record returned by the search.
-This may result in unexpected content in the related nodes fields (parents, children, other relations).
+If no defining ontology can be found, it will usually default to the first instance of the record returned by the search for its label, synonym and definitions.
+The parent, child and other relationship fields will be generated using *all* of the records, which can take a long time and result in a lot of data being indexed.